Sands Casino enviormental report generates debate

 Sands argues that from innovative water and energy systems to expansive green spaces and thoughtful design, their project demonstrates a commitment to sustainability and resiliency.

-In addition, beyond the physical infrastructure, Sands says that they have pledged significant financial and programmatic support to local organizations, education initiatives, and workforce development, ensuring long-term benefits for the region.
+In addition, beyond the physical infrastructure, Sands say they have pledged significant financial and programmatic support to local organizations, education initiatives, and workforce development, ensuring long-term benefits for the region.

 Over 100 residents gave public comment at the meeting, including many from the Say No To The Casino Civic Association, a group of community members from across Nassau County who are united in opposition to the proposed Sands Casino at the current site of the Nassau Coliseum according to their website.